Moor files

 INNER JOIN coordinates f ON f.id = r."from"

-INNER JOIN coordinates t ON t.id = r.to;
+INNER JOIN coordinates t ON t.id = r."to";

 INNER JOIN coordinates f ON f.id = r."from"

-INNER JOIN coordinates t ON t.id = r.to;
+INNER JOIN coordinates t ON t.id = r."to";

-As you can see, we can nest a result simply by using the moor-specific
+As you can see, we can nest a result simply by using the drift-specific table.** syntax.
+For this query, drift will generate the following class:

 class RoutesWithNestedPointsResult {